AbhijithAJ/clrprint/README.md

 Argument **clr** to represent color, **debug** to print only when debug=True are added.

-clrinput() takes **timeout** argument that returns None if no user input is received within a certain amount of time.
+clrinput() takes **timeout** argument that returns None if no user input is not received within a certain amount of time.

 *Note: **timeout** feature is not supported in IDLE.
 It is neglected by IDLE if it is passed*